baz-l/Data-Science-Projects/README.md

 2. **Installation**: Clone this repository to your computer and install the required Python libraries by running `pip install -r requirements.txt`.

-3. **Running the Script**: Simply run the `scrape_ycombinator.py` script.
-It will launch a Chrome browser, go to the Y Combinator companies page, select checkboxes for each batch, extract company links from the displayed columns, and save the links to a text file named `company_links.txt`.
+3. **Running the Script**: Simply run the `All_links.py` script.
+It will launch a Chrome browser, go to the Y Combinator companies page, select checkboxes for each batch, extract company links from the displayed columns, and save the links to a text file named `company_links.txt`.Then run the acript `Web-scrapping.py` to scrap the information from the website and store it to `data.json`

 4. **Customization**: Feel free to customize the script according to your needs.
 You can modify it to scrape different websites or extract different types of data.
 5. Once the extraction is complete, you will find the extracted data saved in JSON format in the file data.json.